Notre Dame's Muffet McGraw retires; won 2 national titles - WHIZ News

 “It is inevitable and appropriate that as we mark Muffet’s retirement from coaching today, much of the focus will be on the remarkable record of competitive success that makes her a Hall of Fame coach,” Swarbrick said.
 “But my reflections go more to her as an educator, friend and role model.”

-McGraw sent 20 players to the WNBA during her coaching career, including Skylar Diggins-Smith, Kayle McBride, Arike Ogunbowale and Ruth Riley.
+McGraw sent 20 players to the WNBA during her coaching career, including Skylar Diggins-Smith, Kayla McBride, Arike Ogunbowale and Ruth Riley.

 “There’s something about her that makes you want to move a mountain for her.
 I believe it’s how much she cares about her players,” Diggins-Smith said.